 - Second story - mil. spec. cholesterol.

-A revised variant was that coffee contains a super-industrial-strength form of cholesterol.
+A revised variant (same story; different scare tactic) was that coffee contains a super-industrial-strength form of cholesterol.
 (This variant had visual appeal because coffee oils tend to leave a viscous residue on grinding equipment, thus lending a aire of credibility to the story.)
 Naturally, a paper coffee filter would either convert or filter this magic cholesterol but a steel mesh filter wouldn't.

-This second story hd the advantage of visual appearance of oil residue on coffee grinders, etc. The physical appearance has no effect, but makes a nice visual substitute for actual peer-reviewed studies.
+This second story had the advantage of visual appearance of oil residue on coffee grinders, etc. The physical appearance has no effect, but makes a nice visual substitute for actual peer-reviewed studies.

 The reader is of course expected to accept the scientific validity of the [bovine scatology].
 If the reader repeats it (which is apparently quite likely, given the frequency that other hoaxes spread on the internet), the "Paper Coffee Filter" story picks up credibility.